jack-blackson/ioBroker.meteoalarm/README.md

 "Use white icons":
 Use white icons instead of black ones

+"Icons":
+Define the size of the icon in the HTML widget

 "No symbols in widget":
 Don't use the symbol in the HTML widget.
 You can still access it in the objects.
 This is usefill if you want to show the icon seperatly from the widget - e.g. in a bigger size.